roselinetwagiramariya/Sales-Data-Project/README.md

 My raw data files came from Kaggle and the World Bank Open Data and they can all be found in the Data Sources_Raw folder (1.
 Loading Data/Data Sources_Raw).

 Kaggle:
-- Raw Data: Downloaded this via this Kaggle dataset and saved it in this repository as data_all_regions_raw.csv.
+- Raw Data: Downloaded via [this Kaggle dataset](https://www.kaggle.com/datasets/mysarahmadbhat/sales-data/data) and saved it in this repository as data_all_regions_raw.csv.
 - Clean Data: I used this Jupyter Notebook Sales Data Cleaning.ipynb to clean the data and produce this cleaned csv, data_all_regions_clean.csv, which includes all regions, and this data_sub_saharan_africa_clean.csv which only includes Sub-Saharan Africa.

 World Bank Open Data: